layervault/api_v2/16_Presentations.md

 ### Presentations

 Presentations are a great way to show off the finished product of your work.
-You can create new presentations or add existing revisions to presentations via the API.
+You can create new presentations or add existing previews to presentations via the API.

 #### Retrieving Presentation Information